After opioid addiction, your brain can recover and repair.

 1. Motivation and intention

 It all starts here, with our motivation for getting clean and our intentions and goals.
 Motivation is a powerful thing – without it, none of our recovery efforts can find footing.
 At the outset, we have to prep our brains for change by spending some time identifying what it is we want to do.
 It’s essential that we’re really clear with ourselves about our goals and that we acknowledge and harness all the motivation we can for kicking opioids in the rear.

 2. Get honest

 It’s tough, but necessary, to take a good, hard look at our addiction to opioids and what it has done to our lives.
 We have to be honest about how it’s ruined our relationships, finances, health, etc. It’s not enough just to think about it.
 We have to put pen to paper (or fingers to keyboard) and see it in black and white.

 3. Recognize triggers

 As we’ve learned, our brains are hardwired to respond to the people, places, and things that we associate with our addiction, triggering our desire to use.
 No matter how strong-willed or tough we think we are, our brains have other plans.
 We have to take a good, hard look at the lives we’ve built and identify the specific people, places, and things that are triggers for us.
 For the road ahead, we’re going to have to be our own trigger cops, staying vigilant and aware at all times.
-In Workit, a big part of early recovery is learning to recognize triggers, and handle the cravings that they cause.
+At Workit Health, a big part of early recovery is learning to recognize triggers, and handle the cravings that they cause.

 4. Change our responses to addictive thoughts/patterns as they arise